-Our latest webinar (available Weds 21st July) reviews the use of NSAIDs long term in cats, with a focus on those cats suffering with chronic kidney disease.
+In our webinar reviewing the use of NSAIDs long term in cats, we focus on those cats suffering with chronic kidney disease.
 This supplement to the webinar gives you our recommendations, collated from WSAVA and various papers referenced below.

 Evidence demonstrates that benefits of treatment outweigh risks.